altera-fpga/hls-samples/Tutorials/Features/speculated_iterations/README.md

 In the tutorial design's kernel, the loop's exit condition involves a logarithm and a compare operation.
 This complex exit condition prevents the loop from achieving ```II=1```.

-The design enqueues variants of the kernel with 0, 10, and 27 speculated iterations, respectively, to demonstrate the effect of the `speculated_iterations` attribute on an Intel® Arria® 10 FPGA.
-Different numbers are chosen for the Intel® Stratix® 10 and Intel Agilex® 7 targets accordingly.
+The design enqueues variants of the kernel with 0, 10, and 27 speculated iterations, respectively, to demonstrate the effect of the `speculated_iterations` attribute on an Arria® 10 FPGA.
+Different numbers are chosen for the Stratix® 10 and Agilex® 7 targets accordingly.

 ## Build the `Speculated Iterations` Tutorial